-Colorado Camper Rental specializes in renting pop up campers (tent campers) and travel trailers that can be towed by most vehicles with a Class II or Class III hitch.
+Colorado Camper Rental specializes in renting pop up campers (tent campers) and travel trailers that can be towed by most vehicles with a Class III hitch.

 If you’re new to towing a trailer with your vehicle, don’t fret.
 It’s a lot easier than most people think it will be.
 Here are some helpful tips to get you up to speed on towing.